 - 3.1 The specification for the system should be such that it can be implemented even where performance does not need to be determined for a certain characteristic, because at least one Member State has no legal requirement at all for such characteristic [see Article 2.1 of the CPD and, where applicable, clause 1.2.3 of the Interpretative Documents].
-In those cases the verification of such a characteristic must not be imposed on the manufacturer if he does not wish to declare the performance of the product in that respect. - 3.2 Regarding products fitting under system 1 for the initial type testing of the product, [see Annex III.1.a) of the CPD] the task for the approved body will be limited to the assessment of the following characteristics:
+In those cases the verification of such a characteristic must not be imposed on the manufacturer if he does not wish to declare the performance of the product in that respect. - 3.2 For products under system 1, regarding the initial type testing of the product, [see Annex III.1.a) of the CPD] the task for the approved body will be limited to the assessment of the following characteristics:

-Euroclasses characteristics for reaction to fire as indicated in the decision of the Commission 94/611/EC (where relevant)
+Euroclass characteristics for reaction to fire as indicated in Commission Decision 94/611/EC (where relevant)